Dunscaith Castle: History

 The castle itself sits on an off-shore rock.
 The rock rises 40 ft above sea level and there is a gap of 20 ft between the rock and the mainland.
 The gap was once spanned by a walled bridge with arches 6 ft apart.
 This stone walled bridge then led onto a drawbridge, the pivot holes for which are still visible on the far side.
 Once on the other side of the drawbridge a door opened to a flight of stairs which was also sided by two walls.
 The flight of stairs led up to the castle.

 Parts of the castle curtain wall still survive on the cliff edge but most of the inner buildings have gone.
 The curtain wall was about 5 ft thick.
 In the courtyard is a well and the remains of a stairway which once led up a tower.

-Originally the castle belonged to the Clan MacDonald of Sleat, a branch of the Clan Donald or MacDonald.
-At some time in the 14th century it was taken from them by the Clan MacLeod and held briefly by the MacAskills, allies of the MacLeods but it was recaptured by the MacDonalds sometime in the 15th century.
+The castle originated in the 1300s as a stronghold on the Isle of Skye for a Viking group led by Gilbert MacAskill, grandson of the Norse explorer Ascall Mar Ragsnaill.
+The MacAskills held the castle until at some point before 1395, the castle was taken by the Clan MacDonald of Sleat, a branch of the Clan Donald or MacDonald.
+In the 14th century it was taken from them by the Clan MacLeod and held briefly back by the MacAskills, allies of the MacLeods, but it was recaptured by the MacDonalds sometime in the 15th century.

 In the 15th century the castle was again captured by King James IV of Scotland when the Chief of the Clan Donald, Lord of the Isles was broken by King James IV.
 The MacDonalds were allowed to keep possession of the castle.
 The MacDonalds abandoned the castle in the early 17th century, after which it slowly fell into ruin.

 Legend

 The castle is featured in the Ulster Cycle of Irish mythology as the place where Scáthach the Shadow, legendary Scottish warrior woman and martial arts teacher, trained the hero Cú Chulainn in the arts of combat.
-The Irish name for the fort, Dun Scathiag, is derived from hers.
+The Irish name for the fort, Dún Scáthaigh, is derived from hers.